… because there is always the small print …

 - Audience participation and/or response will be an influencing factor at the live shows but the judging panel are the arbiters in selecting winners at each stage.

-- The judging panel at each stage will be four to five independent people who are unconnected with any of the entrants or performers involved.
+- The judging panel at each live stage will be four people unconnected with any of the entrants or performers involved.

 C. Live Performances